 As with the flu, it’s important to know whether a patient is infected with COVID-19 rather than a cold, Ransone says.
 Because influenza and COVID-19 viruses can lead to severe complications and death, and with specific treatments available, “We really want to differentiate this so we can pick the most appropriate treatment for the patient to get better.”

-Respiratory syncytial virus, or RSV, is another condition that can be confused with a cold, but like the flu, can be more dangerous.
+Respiratory syncytial virus, or RSV, is another condition that can be confused with a cold, but like the flu, it can be more dangerous.
 Unfortunately, the current RSV season is bad.
 “It’s normally a disease we see in children between September and December-ish,” Ransone says.
 “We started seeing it in June of this year.
 This was a really weird RSV season in that a lot of our older children were getting it.”

 In adults, RSV typically causes mild, cold-like symptoms that last about two weeks, Ransone says.
 For younger children and infants, particularly preemies, RSV can lead to hospitalization.
 “Unfortunately, it’s still going on,” he says.[